keithalewis/math/blurb.md

-There is a clear trajectory in mathematical finance starting from Black, Scholes, and Merton's Nobel Prize winning work demonstrating the value of an option is the cost of setting up the initial hedge.
-Ross showed how to extend this to any portfolio of instruments in a one-period setting.
+There is a clear trajectory in mathematical finance starting from Black, Scholes, and Merton's Nobel Economic Prize winning work demonstrating how to replicate an option payoff by delta hedging.
+The value of the option is the cost of setting up the initial hedge.
+Their Platonic Ideal of a bond, stock, and option with perfect liquidity and trading in continuous time is evolved to any collection of instruments and accurately model features relevant business needs.

+Ross showed how to extend this to any portfolio of instruments and should have won a Nobel Economic Prize for figuring out option valuation does not require the complicated machinery of Ito processes and partial differential equations.

 Since then, more general option payoffs and multi-period models were developed to extend theory to more closely align with trading reality.